BuildForSDGCohort2/Team-1447-backend/README.md

-This is the frontend app for Team-1447
+This is the backend app for Team-1447